 The adjustments are based on the baseline vectors exported from the commercial GPS processing software package utilised, rather than the RTK-derived coordinates.
 The application of local rotations and scale changes during processing was not necessary.
-The observed ellipsoidal heights were transformed to the Australian Height Datum 1971 (AHD71) by applying the AUSGeoid98 [9].
+The observed ellipsoidal heights were transformed to the Australian Height Datum 1971 (AHD71) by applying the AUSGeoid98 (Featherstone et al., 2001).

-3.1.1 Minimally constrained adjustment
+3.1.1 Minimally Constrained Adjustment

-The GPS dataset consisted of two unconnected sections (see Figure 2).
+The GPS dataset consisted of two unconnected sections.
 Firstly, a minimally constrained adjustment was performed holding only one base station in each section fixed (TS6635 and SS20270).
-The network was processed using the Geolab 2001 version 2001.9.20.0 adjustment software [10] and initially consisted of 269 stations and 776 separate GPS baselines.
+The network was processed using Geolab 2001 version 2001.9.20.0 (Microsearch Corp, 2008) and initially consisted of 269 stations and 776 separate GPS baselines.